KaiNorberg/PatchworkOS/README.md

 - `ctl` - used to send commands
 - `accept` - used to accept incoming connections

 So, for example, the sockets data file is located at `/net/local/[id]/data`.
-Note that only the process that created the socket or its children can open these files.

-These "id" directories are mounted to in the namespace of the creating process, so only the process that created the socket and its children can see their contents, which acts as a basic form of access control.

 Say we want to make our socket into a server, we would then use the bind and listen commands with the `ctl` file, we can then write